 1% for Ecosystems

-Longtime volunteers have witnessed this cycle time and again over the decades.
+Longtime volunteer stewards have witnessed this cycle of disappointment time and again over decades.
 Their experience makes one thing clear: stewardship is not a one-time effort—it is a sustained commitment that must reach a critical threshold to succeed.

 Alongside volunteer stewards, permanent full-time staff build deep relationships with our ecosystems and the human communities connected to them.
 They carry institutional knowledge forward in work that demands careful observation, learning, leadership, and adaptation over many years.

-We are asking that at least one percent of permanent full-time staff be composed of qualified Natural Resources Department personnel.
-The current team is excellent, but we are asking only three trained ecological restoration professionals to: 1) plan, implement and sustain restoration across more than 1,000 acres; 2) integrate volunteers into restoration efforts; 3) collaborate with both established and emerging stewardship groups; 4) apply for, manage, and follow up on grant-funded work; 5) conduct prescribed burns and other complex stewardship activities; 6) train and manage seasonal staff; and 7) add new restoration areas—often associated with new projects—all while protecting irreplaceable DNR-identified remnant ecosystems that have already experienced significant degradation and avoidable harms, and cannot withstand further neglect.
+The current team is excellent, but three people cannot: 1) plan, implement and sustain restoration across more than 1,000 acres; 2) integrate volunteers into restoration efforts; 3) collaborate with both established and emerging stewardship groups; 4) apply for, manage, and follow up on grant-funded work; 5) conduct prescribed burns and other complex stewardship activities; 6) train and manage seasonal staff; and 7) add new restoration areas—often associated with new projects—all while protecting irreplaceable DNR-identified remnant ecosystems that have already experienced significant degradation and avoidable harms, and cannot withstand further neglect.

 Why Now?